-Based at Cambridge Judge Business School we provide the platform for the 20% of school faculty engaged in health-related research.
-We facilitate links between the faculty, the wider university, MBA and research students, and public and private practitioners to form multidisciplinary teams to effectively address key challenges of the healthcare and pharma sectors.
-The centre supports these teams in the development of their research programmes and the effective translation of their research back into practice.
+Based at Cambridge Judge Business School the centre provides a platform for the 20% of school faculty engaged in health-related research.
+We facilitate links between faculty, MBA and research students, the wider university, the local healthcare system, and public and private practitioners to address challenges of the healthcare industry, and support the development of teaching and research capabilities and the effective translation of research into practice.

 Latest News & Events

 We welcome Jessica Watts as a Fellow in Health Management

 Over a 25-year career in NHS Management, our new Fellow in Health Management, Jessica Watts, has worked as a senior leader at national, regional and local level in both NHS commissioning and provider organisations, including director posts held at Board level.
 Jessica now works as an independent healthcare consultant specialising in organisational and leadership development and large scale transformational programme delivery.
 She is Programme Director for the University of Cambridge Judge Business School & Cambridge University Health Partners Clinical Leadership & Management Development Programme.